ESGF/esgf-cwt/meetings/monthly/esgf-cwt-mtg-2022-09-12.md

 1. Welcome and introductions
    - team introduced themselves and their roles/interest
+2. CWT Logistics (see above)
+3. CWT plan (see above)
+4. Technologies and focus (see above)
+5. Code management (see above)
+6. Roadmap (proposed) (see above)
+7. Discussion and questions:
+   - Moving a single solution for the ESGF Compute Node
+     - DH: entry points
+     - SA: not a problem to use a different codebase
+        - if it meets the requirement
+   - Should we use Google Docs:
+     - sometimes, yes

+Single code base:
+ - are there entry points
+daops:
+ - fixes - are we using them?
+ - need to feedback to WGCM about data standards etc
  -
-2. CWT Logistics
-3. CWT plan
-4. Technologies and focus
-5. Code management
-6. Roadmap (proposed)
-7. Discussion and questions
+Plans for ESGF2:
+ -

+Roadmap:
+- I suggest having two roadmaps, one for short-term deployment, and one for longer-term development.

-8. Next steps
+8. Next steps (see above)
-9. AOB
+9. AOB (see above)